-- You reported your pension income as fully taxable on your federal return. - 2.
+- 1. You reported your pension income as fully taxable on your federal return. - 2.
 You reported your pension income on your federal return under the "three-year-rule".

-Follow the worksheet below to figure the adjustment.
+Use the following worksheet to figure the adjustment.

-Pension Adjustment Worksheet

-Fol Follow these steps to figure the adjustment:

-(Ke eep this worksheet for your records.)
+Pension Adjustment Worksheet Follow these steps to figure the adjustment: (Keep this worksheet for your records.)
 1. Your contribution to annuity.
-1.

-2. Pension amount received in prior

-years.
-2.

-3. Remainder of cost (line 1 minus

-line 2 but not less than zero).
-3.

-4. Pension amount received this year.
-4.

-5. Subtract line 3 from line 4 (but

-not less than zero).
-5.

-6. Enter the pension amount taxable

-on your federal return.
-6.

-7. Subtract line 6 from line 5.
-7.

-If l If line 7 is more than zero, enter the amount on line 7 as an

-addition to income.
+1. 2.
+Pension amount received in prior years.
+2. 3.
+Remainder of cost (line 1 minus line 2 but not less than zero).
+3. 4.
+Pension amount received this year.
+4. 5.
+Subtract line 3 from line 4 (but not less than zero).
+5. 6.
+Enter the pension amount taxable on your federal return.
+6. 7.
+Subtract line 6 from line 5.
+7. If line 7 is more than zero, enter the amount on line 7 as an addition to income.
 Enter the addition on line C23.
 If line 6 is more than line 5, enter the difference as a subtraction from income.
 Enter the subtraction on line D35.
 F. Partnership Income